 What do you think?

 Can a sponsored journalist present information in a way that doesn’t compromise journalistic integrity?
-Are consumers being duped or are they being given the freedom to choose from a wider variety of industry leader opinions?
+Are consumers being duped or are they being given the freedom to choose from a wider variety of industry leader opinions with both brand and traditional journalism?